luisepifanio/dvm/README.md

 ## Installation

-Note: `dvm` works only when bash and curl or wget is available
+Note: `dvm` works only when bash and curl or wget are available

 ### Install script